Used 2014 Chevrolet Corvette Stingray

 Action item number one: interior quality.
 This was the previous Corvette's biggest letdown, and we're pleased to report it's gotten the most attention from Chevy's designers.
 The materials used are of higher quality, and prominent leather stitching lends a premium vibe.
 Also improved are the seats, which are more supportive for aggressive driving.
 Chevy is even offering optional performance seats this time around, which offer even more bolstering.
 Finally, the overall design is more driver-focused and highlighted by a bigger main touchscreen that supports the brand's latest MyLink electronics interface.

 Further refinement is found in regards to the Corvette Stingray's mechanical bits.
-There's a more rigid body structure now made from aluminum (said to improve crash-worthiness and help with suspension tuning), a carbon-fiber roof and hood, and a revised 6.2-liter V8 engine.
-That new V8 develops 455 horsepower and 460 pound-feet of torque, a bit more than before.
+There's a more rigid body structure now made from aluminum, which improves crash-worthiness, handling precision and the convertible model's overall feeling of solidity.
+As for the heart of the Corvette, the revised 6.2-liter V8 engine develops 455 horsepower and 460 pound-feet of torque, a bit more than before.
 But new direct fuel-injection technology broadens power throughout the rev range, while cylinder deactivation helps boost fuel economy.
 A seven-speed manual transmission with automatic rev-matching is new, too.